Anne Rice's San Francisco Home

 Anne Rice’s San Francisco House History, Worth, and Address

 Anne Rice’s San Francisco house, famously associated with her novel “Interview with the Vampire,” is a 1888 Victorian house located on Divisadero Street in San Francisco.
-This house inspired the setting for Louis’ home in the novel and reflects an old-fashioned aesthetic that Rice felt matched the character.
+This stunning house inspired the setting for Louis’ home in the novel and reflects an old-fashioned aesthetic that Rice felt matched the character.
 The house is near neon signs and liquor stores, elements mentioned in the story, and Rice lived in the area while writing the book.
 The exact address commonly cited for this inspiration is near 712 Steiner Street, drawn from the Alamo Square area.
 However, the Interview with the Vampire house is noted explicitly on Divisadero Street.

 Regarding its worth, there are no easily accessible recent estimates in the search results.
 Still, being a historic Victorian in San Francisco’s established neighborhoods, the property would likely be of high real estate value.